Yours truly is starting the purge.

 My 12 Days of Revolution

-On the first day of my revolution, I withdrew money to give to someone in need
+On the first day of my revolution, I gave money to someone in need

 On the second day of my revolution, I enjoyed the company of a loved one